How To Succeed In A Group Interview

 My nerves took hold of me.
-Trying to think quickly on my feet, I blurted out like an idiot 'silver – I really really like shiny things!'
+Trying to think quickly on my feet, I blurted out like an idiot 'silver – because I really really like shiny things!'
 Instead I should have explained that I had experience selling electronics and this made me fond of all things metallic and chrome.

 Try to discuss your experience and education whenever possible.
 Remain calm, take your time, and express yourself clearly.
 Don't try to impress the group interviewer by pretending to be something you're not.
 Interviewers are trained to see through any deception so stay genuine.